The older you get, the more you realise that there is actually no such thing as normal.

 And even though the added pressure of me agreeing with my grandmother would have made her job even more difficult, I knew that somewhere, deep down, my mother was also happy that Nanny always had a friend.

 Despite my grandmother’s illness, she spent the majority of her time happy and content when surrounded by family.
-This is also a trait that I have noticed in many others dealing with same issues.
+This is also a trait that I have noticed in many others dealing with similar issues.

 And despite all the years that we fussed and sympathised with her, I have a sneaking suspicion that she was actually feeling bad for everyone else the whole time.